 It’s More Expensive

-You will have to pay more to ship loads that require refrigeration, compared to regular dry van loads.
+You will have to pay more to shiploads that require refrigeration, compared to regular dry van loads.
 Reefer units require additional fuel to operate and keep the temperature, which is what affects the rate.
 The cooling units also make the trailer heavier.
 As of January 2021, the average national dry van rate is $3.08 per mile whereas the rate for reefers is $3.53.
 To check out trends on national freight rates, click here.

-By default, accurate and extensive info is required for any and all loads to avoid issues.
+By default, accurate and extensive info is required for all loads to avoid issues.
 It is especially crucial with reefer loads.
-Always make sure you know the exact temperature required for your shipment, and make sure it’s clearly communicated to the carrier.
+Always make sure you know the exact temperature required for your shipment, and make sure it is clearly communicated to the carrier.
 Consider pre-cooling the reefer before the loading process to ensure temperature is cold when the freight is loaded.